aidencuneo/CharInterpreter/README.md

-# CharCompiler
+# CharInterpreter
- Compiler that analyses a file character by character and compiles into C.
+A stack-based lightweight programming language that interprets a script character by character.